pzhaojohnson/RNA2Drawer/README.md

 ## Tertiary Interactions

-In `Annotate` -> `Add a Tertiary Interaction`, you can draw a curved line connecting two subsequences with a lines capping the two subsequences.
-You can set the following parameters.
+Tertiary interactions are represented as a curved line connecting two subsequences, with a line drawn over each of the two subsequences capping them.
+Tertiary interactions can be added in `Annotate` -> `Add a Tertiary Interaction`.

+Left-clicking the curve of a tertiary interaction and moving your mouse allows you to adjust the curve of a tertiary interaction.
+Right-clicking a tertiary interaction opens a popup allowing you to stylize it.
+You can adjust the following parameters of a tertiary interaction.

+Colors used are the CSS web standards.

 &nbsp;&nbsp;&nbsp;&nbsp;`Line Color`: The color of the lines of the tertiary interaction.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`Line Thickness`: The color of the lines of the tertiary interaction.<br />